Skip to main content

 • 10,000+ carriers in network

-Schneider National is one of the largest truckload carriers in North America, and its brokerage division ranks #12 among all freight brokers with $2.25 billion in gross brokerage revenue (Transport Topics, 2024).
-Founded in Green Bay, WI in 1935 and publicly traded on NYSE (SNDR), Schneider operates the brokerage arm as a separate division alongside its asset-based trucking, intermodal, and logistics operations.
+Schneider National is a publicly traded carrier-broker hybrid (NYSE: SNDR) founded in 1935 and headquartered in Green Bay, WI; its brokerage division ranks #12 among all freight brokers with $2.25 billion in gross brokerage revenue (Transport Topics, 2024).
+Schneider operates the brokerage arm as a separate division alongside its asset-based trucking, intermodal, and logistics operations.
 This carrier-broker hybrid structure is a key differentiator: brokered loads benefit from Schneider's carrier relationships and asset depth, particularly on intermodal where Schneider owns its own container fleet.

 The brokerage covers all standard modes — dry van FTL, LTL, reefer, flatbed, and intermodal — with a dedicated Mexico cross-border service that goes beyond what many brokers can offer.
 Shippers access the network through Schneider FreightPower, a self-service shipper portal with instant spot quoting, real-time tracking, and EDI/API integration.
 The portal's intermodal quoting capability is particularly strong, combining Schneider's own container fleet with third-party rail and dray capacity.